The Top 8 Competitor Research Resource List And Tools

 - Longtail key phrases.
 “In fact, keywords with very high search volumes may even indicate ambiguous intent, which, if you target these terms, it could put you at risk for drawing visitors to your site whose goals don’t match the content your page provides.” – https://moz.com/beginners-guide-to-seo/keyword-research

 8) Your competitors’ social media marketing techniques

 Finding out about your competitors’ social media marketing strategies is as easy as clicking the “Follow” button on Facebook, LinkedIn, and other social media sites.
 Carve out a few minutes each week to take note of your competitors’ social media activity.
-You will gain valuable insight about their industry activity, including their involvement in conferences, professional societies, and trade shows.
+You will gain valuable insight into their industry activity, including their involvement in conferences, professional societies, and trade shows.

 You will also be able to see how their followers respond to their products and any special advertising techniques, such as contests.

 It’s okay to see how you stack up but you should be careful to mimic your competitor as it’s all about internal culture and uniqueness.
 What they promote and share should be very different than your own content.
-You need your own voice and brand message then one up your competitors.
+You need your own voice and brand message then one-up your competitors.